ashokrajuu/api-opa/README.md

 ![image](https://github.com/ashokrajuu/api-opa/assets/24654074/6ae66357-094d-4948-8ad3-b1e507c530ea)

-Testing purpose, I'm printing some sensitive info logs.
+For testing purpose, I'm printing some sensitive info logs.
-Please modify print statement accordingly in 'src/api/api.py' and create a new image with the Dockerfile provided
+Please modify the print statement accordingly in 'src/api/api.py' and create a new image with the Dockerfile provided

 **Logs of OPA:**